; Date: Tue Mar 09 2021

 So far we've set up a database layer useful for software development.
 We have both a MySQL server and a powerful administrative tool, PHPMyAdmin.
 Wordpress uses MySQL to store content, and our next step in this project is to configure a Docker container to host a Wordpress instance, and tell that instance to use the database we created.

-The first step is to download a Wordpress tarball from https://wordpress.org/download/
+The typical directions to install Wordpress is to download the tarball from

 docker-compose.yml, add this section: